-Should patients, particularly the elderly, wait until their health status deteriorate to an "F" grade before their doctors would help them?
+Should patients, particularly the elderly, wait until their health status deteriorates to "F" grades before their doctors would help them?
 Can't they read "between the lines" every time when they see their patients, or is their clinical skill limited only to reading "laboratory reference range"?
 Sad!

 I believe I am correct when I say that the majority of physicians are"textbook doctors."
 These doctors are good at talking to their patients in English, but never or rarely good at listening to their patients in any language.
 They know little beyond what they have read in a medical textbook in school.
 Their big ego obstructs their limited critical thinking skills.
 Their relevant continuing education knowledge is almost next to nothing.
 For example, here is part of a CBC blood test of a patient from 2014-2017.